-- All jewelry, eyeglasses, hearing aids, wigs and toupees (This helps to avoid loss or damage while in the operating room.) - Contact lenses (This will prevent damage to your eyes while under anesthesia.) - Dentures (This helps prevents damage to the teeth.) - Tampons before going into the operating room (It is best to wear a sanitary napkin.)
+- All jewelry, eyeglasses, hearing aids, wigs, and toupees (This helps to avoid loss or damage while in the operating room.) - Contact lenses (This will prevent damage to your eyes while under anesthesia.) - Dentures (This helps prevents damage to the teeth.) - Tampons (It is best to wear a sanitary napkin.)

 What to Bring to the Hospital Use the following list to help you pack for your hospital stay.
-Clothing Loose pajamas or short nightgown and short robe, if desired Underwear or incontinence briefs if used before admission Loose shorts, jogging suit, sweats, tops Slippers with backs and rubberized sole or walking sneakers/shoes with Velcro® closures or elastic shoe laces Socks (thin) Personal Care Items Toiletries (toothbrush, toothpaste, denture cleanser/cup, deodorant, electric or other razor, shaving cream and comb; avoid powders) Eyeglasses Make-up or hand mirror, if desired Hearing aid and batteries CPAP machine settings, tubing, and machine Insulin pump, supplies Important Papers Your most current list of medications and supplements, noting which ones have been stopped and when Driver's license or photo ID, insurance card, Medicare/Medicaid card Copy of your advance health care directive If insured through Workers' Compensation, bring all paperwork, case number, date of injury and your caseworker's name and phone number Important telephone numbers (include person bringing you home) Your guidebook Other Items Cell phone and charger Hard candy or gum Reading material or music; you will need to bring your own headphones and personal music player Small amount of cash and a credit card for phone and television purchase, and to buy any needed equipment What NOT to Bring to the Hospital - DO NOT bring valuables (jewelry, laptops, personal handheld devices, etc) with you the day of surgery.
-Any personal belogings you bring, including wedding bands, should be left with a family member until you have a permanent room assignment. - DO NOT bring electrical appliances (radio, hair dryer, portable TV).
-Battery-operated appliances may be used Men may use electric razors to shave their faces.
+Important Papers Your most current list of medications and supplements, noting which ones have been stopped and when Driver's license or photo ID, insurance card, Medicare/Medicaid card Copy of your advance health care directive If insured through workers' compensation, bring all paperwork, case number, date of injury and your caseworker's name and phone number Important telephone numbers (include the person bringing you home) Clothing Loose pajamas or short nightgown and short robe, if desired Underwear or incontinence briefs, if used before admission Loose shorts, jogging suit, sweats, tops Slippers with backs and rubberized sole or walking sneakers/shoes with Velcro® closures or elastic shoe laces Socks (thin) Personal Care Items Toiletries (toothbrush, toothbaste Your guidebook Toiletries (toothbrush, toothpaste, denture cleanser/cup, deodorant, electric or other razor, shaving cream and comb; avoid powders) Eyeglasses Make-up or hand mirror, if desired Hearing aid and batteries CPAP machine settings, tubing, and machine Insulin pump, supplies Other Items Cell phone and charger Hard candy or gum Reading material or music (You will need to bring your own headphones and personal music player.)
+Small amount of cash and a credit card to purchase phone and television service, and to buy any needed equipment What NOT to Bring to the Hospital DO NOT bring valuables (jewelry, laptops, personal handheld devices, etc.) with you the day of surgery.
+Any personal belongings you bring, including wedding bands, should be left with a family member until you have a permanent room assignment.
+DO NOT bring electrical appliances (radio, hair dryer, portable TV).
+Battery-operated appliances may be used.
+Men may use electric razors to shave their faces.